Parvati Devi (Bihar politician)

 Parvati Devi was an Indian politician based in Bihar.
 She was a member of Bihar Legislative Assembly from Tarapur Assembly constituency in Munger district of Bihar.
 Devi belonged to political family of Shakuni Choudhary.
 Chaudhary was a seven times Member of Bihar Legislative Assembly and a former member of Indian Parliament (Lok Sabha) from Khagaria Lok Sabha constituency.
 She was a social activist besides being a politician and is known for her social activities in the Munger district of Bihar.
+Her children include Samrat Choudhary, the current Chief Minister of Bihar.